ztkent/gnome/service/README.md

 ## How it works
 - Establishes a connection to the internet
-  - If one doesn't exist:
   - Enables Bluetooth + File Transfer
   - Accepts credentials from user device
   - Attempts connection
 - Validates a connection to the TSL2591 sensor
+- Periodically takes readings from the TSL2591 sensor
 - Manages a SQLite database to store sensor readings
-- Periodically take readings from the TSL2591 sensor
+- Exposes an API + Dashboard to interact with the device
+  - Generates a self-signed certificate for SSL communication with clients

 ### Configuration:
 The TSL2591 sensor is connected to a Raspberry Pi via i2c.